Ten Prepping Habits You Should Be Working On

 Ten Prepping Habits You Should Be Working On!

 1. Organization.
-Being organized is only for your advantage in prepping.
+Being organized is only to your advantage in prepping.
 In an emergency or crisis, you will know where everything is.
 That is key for good emergency management, good response time, and good decisions.
 You will be able to see what you have and what you need to replace.
 You won’t have to guess where everything is.
-You can tell someone where to find a key item and get the item quickly.
+You can tell someone where to find a key item and have them get it quickly.
 I can not stress being organized enough.

 3. Good Health.
 Your health is key in prepping.
-If you are too unwell to respond to a crisis or emergency, you might end up dead.
+If you are too unwell to respond to a crisis or emergency, you might die.
 Every prepper should be working on good eating habits, being in good physical condition, living in moderation, and working on/quitting bad habits like smoking and chewing.

 4. Skill Building.
 Always Be Learning.
 You are never done learning as a prepper.
 There are new skills to learn and to hone.
 There is always new information to learn, process, and/or implement.
-As a prepper, you need to keep up to date on the current news, new trends, new information, and new threats that may be on the horizon.
+As a prepper, you need to stay up to date on current news, trends, information, and emerging threats.
 You may need to learn new skills to adjust to the new information you have learned.
-As a tip, I know preppers that learn a new skill every month.
-They learn about that skill and start practicing the skill.
+As a tip, I know preppers who learn a new skill every month.
+They learn about that skill and start practicing it.
 This is something we all should be doing.

 5. Good Communication.
 Being able to effectively communicate is key.
 You don’t want to have misunderstandings in times of crisis.
 You need to be able to listen well and talk clearly.

 6. Becoming Debt Free.
-Life is better when you are debt free.
-There are times in life where debt is unavoidable, but trying not to accrue more debts is key.
+Life is better when you are debt-free.
+There are times in life when debt is unavoidable, but trying not to accrue more debt is key.
 If you are in debt, try to find ways to get out of debt.
 I personally like Dave Ramsey’s system, but that may not be for everyone.
 However, you should be finding new ways to make extra money and putting in the overtime now so you can have financial peace later.

 7. Establishing Routines.
 Do you have good routines?
 Do you check the house every night to make sure the doors are locked and windows are secured?
-Do you have your clothes laid out the night before so you can get dressed quickly in the morning or during the night if you need to?
+Do you lay out your clothes the night before so you can get dressed quickly in the morning, or during the night if you need to?
 Doing the same thing every day and every night is good for you.
-You established routines so you stay proactive about what needs to be done, what gets done everyday, and what problems need to be addressed.
-Routines keep your mind calm and reassured that everything was done and checked.
+You established routines, so you stay proactive about what needs to be done, what gets done every day, and what problems need to be addressed.
+Routines keep your mind calm and reassured that everything is done and checked.
 Establish routines now to keep the chaos in check later.

 8. Practice.
 Always keep practicing.
 Whether that includes your skills, your routines, your talents, etc. Most things you learn should not be learned once and thought to be done with them.
 You should always make time to practice what you need to know.